 This will allow you to respond to messages in a timely manner.
 Telling your instructor that you “didn’t see the message,” may not absolve you from the negative consequences of missing course updates or other time-sensitive information.

 Read the entire document carefully, and make note of the following: assignments, due dates, online meeting times (if any), exam dates, discussion board parameters, readings, technology requirements – basically, any and everything related to your coursework and the expectations for participation identified by your instructor.
 If you have questions, contact your instructor immediately – don’t wait until two or three weeks of class have gone by to reach out and get clarification.

 It’s very important to stay connected with your instructor during an online course.
-You can communicate through email, Blackboard, Zoom, virtual office hours, on-campus office hours and other methods deemed appropriate by your instructor.
+You can communicate through email, Canvas, Zoom, virtual office hours, on-campus office hours and other methods deemed appropriate by your instructor.
 There is also a device known as the telephone, which according to ancient lore, was once used as rather effective means for real-time interaction.
 Seriously, if you have a concern or a question, communicate with your instructor.
 You’ll both be glad you did.

 This may be the most important recommendation for achieving success in an online course.
 A credit-bearing course at UT generally lasts 16 weeks.
 4 months may seem like an eternity, but keep this in mind: college football season, including conference championship is 16 weeks long.
 An average season of The Walking Dead is 16 episodes.
 16 weeks goes by quickly!!
 The last thing you want to be doing the day before a mid-term or exam is binge-watching a series of lecture videos for the first time.
 You won’t be able to cram all of the important information into your brain, and your stress level will rise.